owenwangcong/annotorious-elasticsearch-plugin/README.md

 ## Using this Plugin

 The plugin is located in the _src_ folder of the project.
-Simply [download the script](https://raw.github.com/annotorious/annotorious-elasticsearch-plugin/master/src/anno-elasticsearch-plugin.js), copy it to your server/Webspace and set it with your page as described below.
+Simply [download the script](https://raw.github.com/annotorious/annotorious-elasticsearch-plugin/master/src/anno-elasticsearch-plugin.js), copy it to your server/Webspace and set it up with your page as described below.

 1. This plugin uses jQuery - therefore you need to import jQuery into your page, before importing the plugin script.
 2. Add the plugin script to your page just like any other Annotorious plugin.
 Make sure the plugin script is